nodejs/node/doc/api/cluster.md

 where over 70% of all connections ended up in just two processes, out of a total of eight.

-Because `server.listen()` hands off most of the work to the master process, there are three cases where the behavior between a normal Node.js process and a cluster worker differs:
+Because `server.listen()` hands off most of the work to the primary process, there are three cases where the behavior between a normal Node.js process and a cluster worker differs:

-1. `server.listen({fd: 7})` Because the message is passed to the master, file descriptor 7 **in the parent** will be listened on, and the handle passed to the worker, rather than listening to the worker's idea of what the number 7 file descriptor references.
+1. `server.listen({fd: 7})` Because the message is passed to the primary, file descriptor 7 **in the parent** will be listened on, and the handle passed to the worker, rather than listening to the worker's idea of what the number 7 file descriptor references.
-2. `server.listen(handle)` Listening on handles explicitly will cause the worker to use the supplied handle, rather than talk to the master process.
+2. `server.listen(handle)` Listening on handles explicitly will cause the worker to use the supplied handle, rather than talk to the primary process.
 3. `server.listen(0)` Normally, this will cause servers to listen on a random port.
 However, in a cluster, each worker will receive the